WordPress/gutenberg/docs/contributors/code/coding-guidelines.md

 }

 // The stable public function is a thin wrapper that calls the
-// experimental function with the experimental features disabled export function validateBlocks( blocks ) {
+// private function with the private features disabled export function validateBlocks( blocks ) {
 	privateValidateBlocks( blocks, false );
 }